-Chairman Ruesink thanked the board for their service and welcomed them to a new year on the SDHSAA Board of Directors.
+Chairman Cassens thanked the board for their service and welcomed them to a new year on the SDHSAA Board of Directors.
 He also reviewed board meeting protocols and procedures.
 Dr. Swartos reviewed the vision, mission, and beliefs statement of the SDHSAA.
-He recommended reviewing and possibly simplifying this document throughout 2019-20.
-(Current mission, vision, and beliefs stament found in Appendix A)

-Item #5- Review 2018 Strategic Planning Minutes
+Item #5- Review 2019 Strategic Planning Minutes